Conjugate flow action functionals: Symmetrizing flows

 \section{Symmetrizing flows}

 A field equation is said to be formally symmetric when the operator symmetry condition, e.g. Eq. (\ref{er}), is satisfied disregarding the particular form of the boundary or the initial conditions associated with the problem.
 Clearly, when the domain of the operator $\N_{\x}$ is formed by a set of functions satisfying local homogeneous boundary and initial conditions then formal symmetry is a necessary condition for symmetry.
-Such a condition, however, is not sufficient even in the case of homogeneous boundaries \cite{Filippov}.
+Such a condition, however, is {\em not} sufficient even in the case of homogeneous boundaries \cite{Filippov}.
 In any case, it is useful to establish formal symmetry conditions for particular classes of field equations.
-This has been done by Tonti \cite{Tonti1,Tonti2} using classical inner products in fixed Cartesian coordinates.
-In this section we obtain similar conditions in the context of conjugate flow variations.
-To this end, let us consider the following second-order nonlinear scalar field equation
+This has been done, e.g., by Tonti \cite{Tonti1,Tonti2} by using classical inner products in fixed coordinate systems.
+In this section we obtain similar conditions for incompressible conjugate flow variations.
+In particular, we study scalar and vector field theories governed by second-order nonlinear partial differential equations.
+These theories include many well-known equations of mathematical physics, e.g., the Navier-Stokes equations, the Maxwell's equations in potential formulation, the laws of elasticity, the advection-reaction-diffusion equations and the Schr\"odinger equation.